vtl/volvo-cem-cracker/README.md

 # Volvo CEM pin cracker via OBD

-This is a fork of original Volvo CEM pin cracker via OBD https://github.com/vtl/volvo-cem-cracker Please visit the link above to view details of the project.
+This is a fork of original Volvo CEM pin cracker via OBD https://github.com/vtl/volvo-cem-cracker

+Please visit the link above to view details of the project.

 This implementation has some minor features, which could be useful to someone:
 1) Abort button to exit from cracking process with ECUs exiting from programming mode.
 Pressing Abort button on brute-force stage leads to displaying last tried brute-force value.
 2) Allow to start brute-forcing from any value.
 3) i2c LCD support.
-In case
+Allows to disconnect cracker from PC and see the progress and result on LCD.

 ![Image](doc/volvo-cem-cracker-diagram.png)

 Let's look at this implementation as managed solution, all descriptions below assume that HW part is OK.